Hubbitus/xjc-documentation-annotation-plugin/README.md

 XJC plugin to bring XSD descriptions into annotations of generated classes
 ==========================================================================

+[Habr article](https://habr.com/en/post/437914/) (in Russian) describing for what it and how to use.

 Why that plugin born you may find at the end of readme, but now lets look what it does and how to use it!

 ## What it does: \<annotation>\<documentation> -> Java class annotations